 How to Get a T5 Online?

-The easiest way to get a T5 taxpayer slip is online.
-You can get the T5 slip directly from your CRA account.
+The easiest way to get a T5 taxpayer slip is online through the financial institution that manages your investment or savings account.
+You can also get the T5 slip directly from your CRA account.
 Go to CRA's official website and log in to your account.
 If you don't have an account with the CRA, you should create one as soon as possible.
 Under CRA My Account, you will find all of your different taxpayer slips, including the T5.
-You can also download your T5 slip summary from your account.

-The T5 slip features various boxes and lines that specify what income and information to enter.
-You can also refer to the lines for more information about the amounts you should fill in each section.
+The T5 slip features various boxes that specify what income and information to enter.
 Here's a breakdown of all boxes you will encounter in the T5:

 |Box 13, Box14, Box 15 and Box 16||Enter all interest earned from Canadian sources in box 13.
 Box 14 is for reporting other income you earn from Canadian sources, box 15 is for foreign income and box 16 for foreign tax paid.
 Line 12100 has more details on how to report boxes 13, 14, 15 and 16 amounts on your return.
 You should also see line 40500 for how to calculate the credit on your foreign tax.|